What is Discrete Element Method and how does it work?

 In order to achieve increased insight, Rocky allows for a number of advanced physical models, including:

-- Complex particle shapes: Custom 3D and 2D particles to achieve realistic representation of particles, including high aspect ratio fibres; which can be made rigid or flexible
+Complex particle shapes: Custom 3D and 2D particles to achieve realistic representation of particles, including high aspect ratio fibers; which can be made rigid or flexible.

-- Breakage Model: Well established models for particle breakage, like ABT10 and Tavares model are included
+Breakage Model: Well established models for particle breakage, like ABT10 and Tavares models are included.

 A fully set up DEM model leads to intense calculations, but Rocky’s shared parallel memory technology and unique multi-GPU hardware capacities have proven to be efficient in solving systems containing tens of millions of particles.
 Problems that could not have been solved before can be done now.